dcmouser/highlow/games/v2/cases/theWrongBook/README_FIRST.txt

 You should *NOT* try to print these documents out -- they are far too big and are not formatted for printing (if you want a version of the storybook formatted for double sided two-column printing let me know).

-The ONLY document you should print out is "High & Low - Case Log.pdf" for recording your progress, and possibly the Research Guide which has a quick list of useful reference locations.
+The ONLY document you should print out is "High & Low - Case Log - Clocked.pdf" for recording your progress, and possibly the Research Guide which has a quick list of useful reference locations.

 ---

-NOTE:
+NOTE: This version now employs a time tracking system.
+Let me know what you think of it.

 ---